Performance-Based Compensation for PastorsNov 15, 2023

 Hmmm … I’m not so sure.

 Of course, it seems so when things turn out well, as in the above examples.
-But what happens when the senior pastor fails to grow the church or the campus pastor isn’t ahead of schedule and under budget?
+But, what happens when the senior pastor fails to grow the church or the campus pastor isn’t ahead of schedule and under budget?
 They don’t receive their reward, of course.

 Here’s the thing, though.
 In the corporate world, a vice president or other executive has the authority that goes along with having part of their income be variable.
 By variable, I mean compensation increases when they do well and decreases when they don’t do so well.
 In other words, at least, for the most part, the corporate executive can “call the shots” in their own part of the business, such that they actually have some control over the outcome.
 In the church world … definitely not the case.

-On a church staff, either the senior pastor or the eldership calls the shots.
+On a church staff, it’s either the senior pastor or the eldership that calls the shots.
 Basing compensation on performance with the rest of the staff is great when everything is heading up and to the right.
 Take compensation away, though, when things are flat or trending downward, and you’re done.

 Of course, this is just my opinion.
 If you’ve had another experience in the church, please comment.
 I’m sure there are some examples out there to the contrary.